onaio/tally-ho/docs/overview/README.md

-If the resolution is "Make Available For Archive" the Audit team is recommending that the form skip Quarantine Checks on its next time through the syste.
+If the resolution is "Make Available For Archive" the Audit team is recommending that the form skip Quarantine Checks on its next time through the system.
 The form is then hidden from the Audit team and must then be reviewed by a Super Administration before moving to Data Entry 1.

 ![](images/audit-review.png)